kkredit/confronting-wicked-crypto/notes/timeline.md

 - 1996-1999: SAFE Act is prop0sed several times, has hearings, and gains support.
 - 1999: Clinton administration executively implements almost all of SAFE Act proposals, and the bill is dropped (!).

+## From kerr_encryption_2017

+- 1587: Mary Queen of Scots was convicted of treason and then beheaded when her role in an assassination plot against Queen Elizabeth was revealed by the decryption of private letters among the conspirators"
+- 1807: "during the treason trial of Aaron Burr, the prosecution attempted to decipher Burr’s encrypted messages by forcing his private secretary to testify about their plaintext meaning"

 ## From Me

 - What is triggering this round?